There’s only one key behind producing great content, day after day…

 Look for things they don’t like (get zero votes) or don’t care much about (get a few votes).

-From doing this, you can start answering the questions we identified earlier, understand what your audience’s big problems are, and what helps them the most.
+Doing this lets you start answering the questions we identified earlier and understand your audience’s big problems and what helps them the most.

-Option #2 – There’s always a forum: Any audience that uses the Internet participates in at least one forum.
+Option #2 – There’s always a forum: Any audience that uses the Internet participates in at least one forum or a similar forum-style community (Discord, Telegram, etc.)

 Employ the same process as you did with Reddit.
 Go through at least a few hundred threads, observe, and note down what the readers like and dislike.